Do you want a engaging curriculum for reading & language arts?

 Kendell Hunt RPD

 Kendall Hunt RPD strives to be more than just a publishing company.
-Instead they’re a group who works with you to meet the needs of your community.
-They offer the resources, guidance, and leadership needed to create programs which meet top academic standards while maintaining your core values and teachings.
+Instead, they’re a group that works with you to meet the needs of your community.
+They offer the resources, guidance, and leadership needed to create programs that meet top academic standards while maintaining your core values and teachings.

-Pathways Reading and Language Arts is a comprehensive elementary reading program which is based upon the belief that students should not only learn how to read, but also want to read, write, and learn.
-The components and activities included in the curriculum address 10 key principles.
+Pathways Reading and Language Arts is a comprehensive elementary reading program that is based upon the belief that students should not only learn how to read, but also want to read, write, and learn.
+The components and activities included in the engaging curriculum address 10 key principles.

 The 10 Key Principles of Pathways Reading and Language Arts

-- Reading Instruction that fosters inquiry and a deeper student involvement in learning
+- Reading Instruction that fosters inquiry and deeper student involvement in learning

-- Spiritual Growth that helps students make good choices in life as well as in reading content
+- Spiritual Growth helps students make good choices in life as well as in reading content

 - Reading motivation that helps students develop a lifelong passion for reading

 - Writing and Expression that grows from reading and learning and helps create meaning for students

 - Selective Topics that support and encourage writing practice for different purposes and audiences